-The Luminox Essential Gear Land is the third and apparently the last model in the new Luminox Essential Gear family of professional-grade quartz wristwatches designed either for the military or the people who simply prefer a more ‘rugged’ approach to personal style.
-This ‘Land’ variation basically features the same overall design as the Essential Gear Sea and Air SAR models, but is available in a different color that seems to be more appropriate for members of the armed forces that spent the recent decade fighting terrorism in desolate deserts and mountains of the Middle East.
+The 2010 Luminox Essential Gear Land is the third and the last model in the quartz-powered, professional-grade Essential Gear family designed either for the military or the people who simply prefer a more ‘rugged’ approach to personal style.
+This ‘Land’ variation features the same overall exterior as the 2010 Essential Gear Sea and Air SAR collections but is available in a different color that is more appropriate for members of the armed forces that spent the recent decade fighting terrorism in desolate deserts and mountains of the Middle East.

-Yes, besides the usual for the brand black-on-black color scheme that seems to be all the rage right now among persons looking for a nice ‘military watch’, the Luminox Essential Gear Land is the only model in the family that also comes with a less sexy sexy, but, from my perspective, a lot more practical olive gray dial that will blend nicely with your other gear if you happen to be a special forces operator stationed somewhere in Iraq or Afghanistan.
+Yes, besides the usual for the brand black-on-black color scheme that is all the rage right now among persons looking for a nice ‘military watch’, the Luminox Essential Gear Land is the only model in the family that also comes with a less sexy, but, from my perspective, a lot more practical olive-gray dial that will blend nicely with your other gear if you happen to be a special forces operator stationed somewhere in Iraq or Afghanistan.

 While Superluminova and similar chemical compounds that work by absorbing light and then emitting it in the dark are usually a material of choice for the majority of watchmaking brands around the world, Luminox prefers its longer-lasting tritium-filled LLT-microtubes that, while looking a bit more archaic, will do the job of telling time at night a lot better and, what’s even more important, with greater reliability.

 The LLT tritium light tubes are colored red with an extra tube on the rotating bezel glowing ice-blue for better readability.
-Frankly, I would prefer the usual ‘diving scale’ on the bezel to feature more luminous elements for easier operation, but even as such the timer seems to be adequate for the job when you only need a rough idea how much time you have left before ahem the eggs are boiled.
+Frankly, I would prefer the usual ‘diving scale’ on the bezel to feature more luminous elements for easier operation, but even as such the timer is adequate for the job when you only need a rough idea of how much time you have left before ahem the eggs are boiled.

-The watch, which is both light and rugged, comes with a carbon-reinforced plastic case that seems to provide good protection for the movement inside and is secured to your strap using a black rubber strap with Luminox logo.
-I personally would immediately have the band replaced with a textile strap of olive color for more comfort and, well, more style, but that’s my personal preference.
+The watch, which is both light and rugged, comes with a carbon-reinforced plastic case that provides good protection for the movement inside and is secured to your strap using a black rubber strap with the Luminox logo.
+I would immediately have the band replaced with a textile strap of olive color for more comfort and, well, more style, but that’s my personal preference.

-The watchmaker doesn’t specify the movement that powers the Luminox Essential Gear Land, but it is known that it is a Swiss made quartz, so reliability, efficiency and accuracy is guaranteed.
+Luminox doesn’t specify the movement that powers the Luminox Essential Gear Land, but it is known that it is Swiss-made quartz, so reliability, efficiency, and accuracy are guaranteed.